 ACIDITY & SMV

-We intended this sake to have a white wine-like expression which is why we used black koji to bring out higher levels of acidity at 3.0-3.4.
+We intended this sake to have a white wine-like expression which is why we used black koji to bring out higher levels of acidity (4.0) and to balance out the acidity, sweetness is also increased at SMV (sake meter value) -10.0.

 For the label design of this sake, our artist depicts the phenomena known as solar eclipse as viewed from the earth.
 The sun indicates the yellow koji which is traditionally used for making sake, and the moon indicates the black koji that’s covering up the sun to indicate its shadowing of character in this sake.